WiC = TSV = WSD: On the Equivalence of Three Semantic Tasks: Discussion

 In addition, WordNet has strong theoretical advantages.
-Its fine-granularity is a consequence of the underlying principle of distinguishing lexical concepts.
-Therefore, the sense distinctions found in dictionaries either already correspond to different concepts, or should result in adding new concepts to WordNet.
-Furthermore, unlike in dictionaries, sense inventories of different words are inter-connected via semantic relations such as synonymy and hypernymy, which facilitate an objective assignment of every word usage to a single WordNet concept.
-This has allowed the WSD methods based on contextual and sense embeddings to surpass the inter-annotator agreement ceiling of around 70\% \cite{navigli2006}.
+Its fine granularity is a consequence of its grounding in synonymy and lexical concepts.
+Therefore, the sense distinctions found in other dictionaries either already correspond to different WordNet concepts, or should lead to adding new concepts to WordNet.
+Furthermore, unlike in dictionaries, senses of different words in WordNet are linked via semantic relations such as synonymy and hypernymy, which facilitate an objective assignment of every word usage to a single WordNet concept.
+This property of WordNet may be the reason that the WSD methods based on sense relation information have surpassed the inter-annotator agreement ceiling of around 70\% \cite{navigli2006}.